cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/brokers/DatacenterBroker.rst

 .. java:field::  double DEFAULT_VM_DESTRUCTION_DELAY
    :outertype: DatacenterBroker

-   A default delay value to indicate that \ **no**\  VM should be immediately destroyed after it becomes idle.
+   A default delay value to indicate that \ **no**\  VM should be immediately destroyed after it becoming idle.

    This is used as the default value returned by the \ :java:ref:`getVmDestructionDelayFunction()`\  if a \ :java:ref:`Function`\  is not set.